rajeshr264/bolt-beginner-hands-on-lab/08-writing-advanced-tasks/README.md

 # Writing your first task with metadata
 Write a simple task that formats the parameters a user gives it.

-1. Save the following file to `modules/exercise8/tasks/great_metadata.py`:
+1. View the following file `modules/exercise8/tasks/great_metadata.py`:

     ```python
     #!/usr/bin/env python